 Interviewing internal subject matter experts for content.

-Company email marketing efforts, including newsletters, automated workflows, and so on.
+Company email marketing efforts, including newsletters and automated workflows.

 Ownership of all analytics and reporting for content marketing efforts.